airpair/aws-multi-region-failover/post.md

 ![Image 9](https://s3-us-west-2.amazonaws.com/ishant/demoRegionFailover/9.JPG)

 I believe you found this article useful.
-I will continue to write more posts on AWS and DevOps.
-If you want any help or article need to be written just let me know.
+If you want any help or want to improve article, just let me know.
 <hr>
 <hr>
 ###Thanks